secretstartups/handbook/content/handbook/business-technology/data-team/platform/tableau/embed-demo/index.md

 ### Viz from Public site

-The source url for a view from the public site can be found by looking list of [view available for embedding](https://handbook.gitlab.com/handbook/business-technology/data-team/platform/tableau/embed-demo/#views-availble-for-public-embedding).
+The source url for a view from the public site can be found by looking at a list of [views available for embedding](https://handbook.gitlab.com/handbook/business-technology/data-team/platform/tableau/embed-demo/#views-availble-for-public-embedding).

 [A short view demonstrating how to do the embed.](https://youtu.be/Vry_yqUP2C8)